shruti-bhargav/School-Review-APP/README.md

 # 🏫 School Review Web App

 This is a full-stack web application where users can submit and read reviews about schools.
-The application allows users to add a new review, search for reviews based on the school's name, and view a list of all submitted reviews.
+The application allows users to add a new review,edit and delete their reviews and view a list of all submitted reviews.

 ---

 ## 🚀 Features

-- ✅ Submit a new school review with rating (stars), name, email, and comments
+- ✅ Submit a new school review with rating (stars), name, email, and review
 - ✅ Prevents empty form submissions
 - ✅ Stores all reviews in a MySQL database
-- ✅ Search bar to find reviews by **school name**
 - ✅ Displays all reviews submitted
 - 🔒 Edit and delete functionality for reviews
 - 📱 Responsive frontend with user-friendly interface

 ---